Skip to content

 How Muhammad Ali Pasha Reinvented Egypt

-While many scholars choose to mark the beginning of modern Egypt with Muhammad Ali coming to power, some, myself included, believe that it goes just a few years prior to that, precisely in 1798.
+While many scholars choose to mark the beginning of modern Egypt with Muhammad Ali coming to power, some, myself included, believe that it goes just a few years before that, precisely in 1798.
 That is when Monsieur Emperor Napoleon Bonaparte suddenly decided to conquer the country in what has been historically known as the French Campaign in Egypt.

 1799: A Stepping Stone